amarcolini/joos_docs/command/command.md

 Making a command a separate class is very useful when dealing with very complicated commands and commands that extend other commands.

+!!!warning :construction: Warning :construction:
+This page is under construction.
+!!!